 Why was that part especially important to you?
 Take a moment to think about how you will answer, and then I will ask you to tell your answers first to a partner.
 Then I will ask a few of you to tell the whole class what is important to you in the story.

 Answers to these questions will vary and will involve some inferential thinking as they make connections between the story and their own lives.
 Students will have different answers because there are many important parts to any story, and listeners will have different ideas about what is important to them as individuals.
-For example, some students may think the most important part is when the chicken first learns to talk because that is so unusual.
-Others may think that the most important moment is when the chicken said the world would swallow everyone up, because that was what made everyone run away.
-Still other students may think the most important part of the story is when the chicken told everyone how silly they were for listening to him because that was a turning point in the story.
+For example, some students may think the most important part is when the first eagle landed at the front door of the old woman's house.
+Others may think that the most important moment is when the first eagle meets the second eagle, who recognizes him.
+Still other students may think the ending is the most important part of the story because they like the way the story ends.
 There are no wrong answers.
 What the students choose is not as important as the discussion they have about their ideas.